Last updated 9.03.2023

 - In the event that self-financing is required, i.e. in the event that aid cannot be given with a 100% share based on Article 28(4), self-financing must be at least 50% of the eligible costs.

-- Company dataAIRE uses the public data of the legal entity for the purposes of coordination with the project conditions (SME status check and VTA balance check).
+- DATA USE AND DATA PROTECTION Company dataAIRE uses the public data of the legal entity for the purposes of coordination with the project conditions (SME status check and VTA balance check).

 Protection of personal data.